How To Process Gusto Payroll

 How To Run Gusto Payroll

-First things first, you’ll need to compare the Gusto pricing plans and sign up for the account that fits your business best.
-Signing up for Gusto is an easy process (it took us only three and a half minutes when we signed up).
-You can go directly to Gusto and sign up online or watch our quick video on how to sign up for Gusto to learn exactly what the process entails beforehand.
+Signing up for Gusto is an easy process.
+You can create an account online and begin entering your company information, or watch our quick video on how to sign up for Gusto to learn exactly what the process entails beforehand.

 In the menu on the left side of the screen, click Payroll.
 On the drop-down menu, select Run Payroll.